mayamathur/evalue_website/README.md

   - `HEROKU_API_KEY`: your Heroku api key, you can find it under your personal settings, click on reveal and copy
 4. Trigger the GitHub action by a new commit to the repo (see below).

-See the `.github/workflows/deploy.yml` file for additional options:
+See the `.github/workflows/deploy.yml` file for additional options (see also comments in the yaml file):

 - set the `appdir` variable to e.g. `_shinyapps/evalue`, this is the directory the script will use to find the Shiny files relative to the Dockerfile in the root of this directory
 - add the Heroku app name (shiny-example) that was set up in the Heroku dashboard previously
+- the job name must be unique in the yaml file to avoid parsing errors

-The plan is to add multiple Shiny apps in the same GitHub repo, thus we need a mechanisms that only deploys one app at a time.
+The plan is to add multiple Shiny apps in the same GitHub repo, thus we need a mechanism that only deploys one app at a time.
 The solution is to make the GitHub action jobs conditional on certain words in the commit message.
 E.g. it only deploys if the message contains `deploy evalue`.